martebeatriz/plotlydiploy/README.md

+# Plotly & Belly Button Biodiversity

-# Through the use JavaScript, Ployly, D3.json(), and external data fetched from CSV files and web APIs, we built a website with a dashboard to display the information in charts.
+Through the use JavaScript, Ployly, D3.json(), and external data fetched from CSV files and web APIs, we built a website with a dashboard to display the information in charts.

 ## The information: